Hawker Siddeley Harrier: Controls and handling

-The Harrier has been described by pilots as "unforgiving".
-The aircraft is capable of both forward flight (where it behaves in the manner of a typical fixed-wing aircraft above its stall speed), as well as VTOL and STOL manoeuvres (where the traditional lift and control surfaces are useless) requiring skills and technical knowledge usually associated with helicopters.
+The aircraft is capable of both forward flight where it behaves in the manner of a typical fixed-wing aircraft above its stall speed, as well as VTOL and STOL manoeuvres where the traditional lift and control surfaces are useless, requiring skills and technical knowledge usually associated with helicopters.
 Most services demand great aptitude and extensive training for Harrier pilots, as well as experience in piloting both types of aircraft.
 Trainee pilots are often drawn from highly experienced and skilled helicopter pilots.

-In addition to normal flight controls, the Harrier has a lever for controlling the direction of the four vectoring nozzles.
-It is viewed by senior RAF officers as a significant design success, that to enable and control the aircraft's vertical flight required only a single lever added in the cockpit.
-For horizontal flight, the nozzles are directed rearwards by shifting the lever to the forward position; for short or vertical takeoffs and landings, the lever is pulled back to point the nozzles downwards.

 The Harrier has two control elements not found in conventional fixed-wing aircraft: the thrust vector and the reaction control system.
-The thrust vector refers to the slant of the four engine nozzles and can be set between 0° (horizontal, pointing directly backwards) and 98° (pointing down and slightly forwards).
+The thrust vector refers to the slant of the four engine nozzles and can be set between 0° (horizontal, pointing directly backwards), for level flight, and 98° (pointing down and slightly forwards).
 The 90° vector is normally deployed for VTOL manoeuvring.
-The reaction control is achieved by manipulating the control stick and is similar in action to the cyclic control of a helicopter.
-While irrelevant during forward flight mode, these controls are essential during VTOL and STOL manoeuvres.
+The reaction control is similar to the cyclic control of a helicopter, and is achieved by manipulating a control stick forward for horizontal flight, or back for short or vertical takeoffs and landings.
+Senior RAF officers considered the ability to control the aircraft's vertical flight with just one lever a considerable design success.

-The wind direction is a critical factor in VTOL manoeuvres.
-The procedure for vertical takeoff involves facing the aircraft into the wind.
-The thrust vector is set to 90° and the throttle is brought up to maximum, at which point the aircraft leaves the ground.
+The wind direction is a critical factor in VTOL manoeuvres, and aircraft face the wind for take-off.
+For vertical takeoff, the thrust vector is set to 90° and the throttle is brought up to maximum, at which point the aircraft leaves the ground.
 The throttle is trimmed until a hover state is achieved at the desired altitude.
-The short-takeoff procedure involves proceeding with normal takeoff and then applying a thrust vector (less than 90°) at a runway speed below normal takeoff speed; usually the point of application is around 65 kn.
+The short-takeoff procedure involves proceeding with normal takeoff and then applying a thrust vector (less than 90°) at a runway speed below normal takeoff speed, usually around 65 kn.
 For lower takeoff speeds the thrust vector is greater.
-The reaction control system involves a thrusters at key points in the aircraft's fuselage and nose, also the wingtips.
+The reaction control system involves the thrusters at key points in the aircraft's fuselage, nose and wingtips.
 Thrust from the engine can be temporarily syphoned to control and correct the aircraft's pitch and roll during vertical flight.

 Rotating the vectored thrust nozzles into a forward-facing position during normal flight is called vectoring in forward flight, or "VIFFing".
 This is a dog-fighting tactic, allowing for more sudden braking and higher turn rates.
 Braking could cause a chasing aircraft to overshoot and present itself as a target for the Harrier it was chasing, a combat technique formally developed by the USMC for the Harrier in the early 1970s.

+Because of the added learning curve and complex capabilities, the Harrier has been described by pilots as "unforgiving", with three of the first six prototypes crashing.